With Treatment

-We found the following listings for methadone clinic in Dorchester, MA.
+We found the following listings for addiction treatment and methadone clinic in Dorchester, MA.
 Are you searching for drug rehab, addiction centers and detox centers in Dorchester that use Methadone, Suboxone, Buprenorphine or Subutex for opioid treatment?
-Choose a Dorchester methadone clinic, suboxone clinical treatment and other medication assisted addiction clinics from our complete Dorchester listings.
+Choose a Dorchester methadone clinic, suboxone clinical treatment and other medication assisted addiction clinics from our Dorchester listings.

 Call (866) 434-2077 for 24/7 help with treatment.

-Addiction Services Uphams Corner Health Committee is a methadone clinic in Dorchester, MA situated at 415 Columbia Road, 02125 zip code area.
-Addiction Services Uphams Corner Health Committee provides naltrexone administration, suboxone prescription and buprenorphine maintenance.
-Also, Addiction Services Uphams Corner Health Committee offers early intervention for HIV, professional intervention and recovery coaches.
+Addiction Services Uphams Corner Health Committee is a methadone treatment center in Dorchester, Massachusetts situated at 415 Columbia Road, 02125 zip code.
+Addiction Services Uphams Corner Health Committee provides buprenorphine maintenance, relapse prevention from naltrexone and naltrexone administration.
+In addition, Addiction Services Uphams Corner Health Committee provides early intervention for HIV, case management and domestic violence services.

 Call (866) 434-2077 for 24/7 help with treatment.